 The concentrations of concerned air pollutants emitted from the stacks of the CAPCS, CHP, and ASP during the reporting period are monitored on-line by the continuous environmental monitoring system (CEMS).
-During the reporting period, there is no need to operate the standby flare and therefore no monitoring of the flare stack was undertaken.
+During the reporting period, the standby flare operated on 31 August 2022.

-With reference to the emission limits shown in Tables 3.2, 3.3 and 3.4, the hourly average concentrations and the number of exceedances of the concerned air emissions monitored for the CAPCS, CHP and ASP during this reporting period are presented in Tables 4.1 to 4.5.
+With reference to the emission limits shown in Tables 3.2, 3.3, 3.4 and 3.5, the hourly average concentrations and the number of exceedances of the concerned air emissions monitored for the CAPCS, CHP,ASP and the Standby Flaring Gas Unit during this reporting period are presented in Tables 4.1 to 4.6.